-- (8) "Instructional day" is a day identified in the academic calendar and quarterly schedule as a classroom instruction day. - (9) "Pregnancy or related conditions" means: - (a) Pregnancy, childbirth, termination of pregnancy, or lactation; - (b) Medical conditions related to pregnancy, childbirth, termination of pregnancy, or lactation; or - (c) Recovery from pregnancy, childbirth, termination of pregnancy, lactation, or related medical conditions. - (10) "President" is the president of the college.
-The president is authorized to: - (a) Delegate any of their responsibilities as set forth in this chapter as may be reasonably necessary; and - (b) Reassign any and all duties and responsibilities as set forth in this chapter as may be reasonably necessary.
+- (8) "Pregnancy or related conditions" means: - (a) Pregnancy, childbirth, termination of pregnancy, or lactation; - (b) Medical conditions related to pregnancy, childbirth, termination of pregnancy, or lactation; or - (c) Recovery from pregnancy, childbirth, termination of pregnancy, lactation, or related medical conditions. - (9) "President" is the president of the college.
+The president is authorized to: - (a) Delegate any of their responsibilities as set forth in this chapter as may be reasonably necessary; and

-- (11) "Program" or "programs and activities" means all operations of the college. - (12) "Relevant" means related to the allegations of sex discrimination under investigation.
-Questions are relevant when they seek evidence that may aid in showing whether the alleged sex discrimination occurred, and evidence is relevant when it may aid a decision maker in determining whether the alleged sex discrimination occurred. - (13) "Remedies" means measures provided to a complainant or other person whose equal access to the college's educational programs and activities has been limited or denied by sex discrimination.
-These measures are intended to restore or preserve that person's access to educational programs and activities after a determination that sex discrimination has occurred. - (14) "Respondent" is a student who is alleged to have violated the student conduct code. - (15) "Service" is the process by which a document is officially delivered to a party.
-Unless otherwise provided, service upon a party shall be accomplished by: - (a) Hand delivery of the document to the party; or - (b) Sending the document by email and by certified mail or first class mail to the party's last known address.
+- (b) Reassign any and all duties and responsibilities as set forth in this chapter as may be reasonably necessary. - (10) "Program" or "programs and activities" means all operations of the college. - (11) "Relevant" means related to the allegations of sex discrimination under investigation.
+Questions are relevant when they seek evidence that may aid in showing whether the alleged sex discrimination occurred, and evidence is relevant when it may aid a decision maker in determining whether the alleged sex discrimination occurred. - (12) "Remedies" means measures provided to a complainant or other person whose equal access to the college's educational programs and activities has been limited or denied by sex discrimination.
+These measures are intended to restore or preserve that person's access to educational programs and activities after a determination that sex discrimination has occurred. - (13) "Respondent" is a student who is alleged to have violated student conduct code. - (14) "Service" is the process by which a document is officially delivered to a party.
+Unless otherwise provided, service upon a party shall be accomplished by: - (a) Hand delivery of the document to the party; or - (b) By sending the document by email and by certified mail or first-class mail to the party's last known address.